symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

 or a VAT number input.

-But sometimes, you don't really need to add new field types - you want to add features on top of existing field types.
-This is where field type extensions come in.
+But sometimes, you don't really need to add new field types - you want to add features on top of existing types.
+This is where form type extensions come in.

-Field type extensions have 2 main use cases:
+Form type extensions have 2 main use cases:

 #.
-You want to add a **generic feature to several field types** (such as
+You want to add a **generic feature to several types** (such as
    adding a "help" text to every field type)
 #.
-You want to add a **specific feature to a single field type** (such
+You want to add a **specific feature to a single type** (such
    as adding a "download" feature to the "file" field type)

 In both those cases, it might be possible to achieve your goal with custom form rendering, or custom form field types.
-But using field type extensions can be cleaner (by limiting the amount of business logic in templates) and more flexible (you can add several type extensions to a single form type).
+But using form type extensions can be cleaner (by limiting the amount of business logic in templates) and more flexible (you can add several type extensions to a single form type).

-Field type extensions can achieve most of what custom field types can do, but instead of being field types of their own, **they plug into existing field types**.
+Form type extensions can achieve most of what custom field types can do, but instead of being field types of their own, **they plug into existing types**.

 Imagine that you manage a ``Media`` entity, and that each media is associated to a file.
 Your ``Media`` form uses a file type, but when editing the entity,